Genetically modified runners

 Running parks, modeled after dog parks in which dog owners pay to allow their pets to run free and unleashed, have opened recently in Atlanta, Eugene and Spokane.
 Like the dogs pictured below, runners experience camaraderie, friendship, and a chance to group up and sprint wildly.dog park image for blog

 At first glance, paying a fee to run seems silly.
 Why pay when you can go almost anywhere and run for free?
-Surprisingly, running parks offer amenities that are attracting many runners, which has led to plans for more across the country.
+Running parks offer many amenities that attract runners, which has led to plans for more parks.

-Running parks charge according to how long you run.
-In my hometown of Spokane, a half hour is $10 with each additional half hour costing $5.
+The cost depends on how long you run.
+In my hometown of Spokane, a half hour is $15 with each additional half hour costing $10.

 Long lines like this at the Spokane Runners Park are an everyday thing